ahmad-abouamoun/BalanceBeam/README.md

 - This project uses [Node.js](https://nodejs.org/en) and [Express.js](https://expressjs.com/) for backend development.
 Node.js is a powerful runtime environment that allows us to execute JavaScript on the server side, providing scalability and high performance.
 Express.js is a lightweight and flexible web application framework built on Node.js, enabling us to create robust APIs and handle server-side logic efficiently.
 Together, they form the foundation for building a fast and scalable backend.

+- [JWT](https://jwt.io/introduction) is utilized for authentication and session management.

+- This project uses [socket.io](https://socket.io/) and [webrtc](https://webrtc.org/) to establish a connection for the online meeting and chatting

 <br><br>